kwesinavilot/zhuzh/README.md

     - Enable Developer mode by toggling the switch in the top right corner.
     - Click on "Load unpacked" and select the extracted folder containing the extension's code (the folder where app.js resides).

-## Using WallyWally
+## Using Zhuzh
-- WallyWally will set a random wallpaper and display the search bar.
+- Zhuzh will set a random wallpaper and display the search bar.
 - Click on the navigation arrows to switch between wallpapers.
 - Type your search query in the search bar and press Enter to be redirected to a Google search results page.

 ## Contributing
-I appreciate any contributions to improve WallyWally.
+I appreciate any contributions to improve Zhuzh.
 Feel free to fork the repository and submit pull requests.

 ## License
 This project is licensed under the MIT License.